bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

 * **iceberg_level** defines the level of this iceberg in the services chain.
 This is for example used to calculate stratum value of time servers, etc.

 .. note::
   iceberg_level could be automatically calculated.
-However, having it has a variable allows the system administrator to tune it to desired ways.
+However, having it as a variable allows the system administrator to tune it to desired ways.

 Let's check current groups status: